 Like a wise and merciful doctor, Benedict XVI tracks down other forms of this disease.
 Among them is a distorted way of tackling ecological problems.
 In his message, the pope calls on all to move towards a “social ecology” that includes attention for man and the destiny of peoples.
 Thus the commitment against water pollution, to safeguard species of fauna from extinction and the search for alternative energy supplies must not forget that at the centre of everything (and not as a problem to be eliminated) are human beings.
 The energy devoted to defending whales or to crying over the white dolphin of the Yangtze must be redistributed to help people identify the means of sustainable development with dignity, which include treatment of diseases and the right to drinking water.

-And if human rights are for all, there is the need to call for religious freedom not only (and this is right) for Muslims in Europe but also for Christians living in the Muslim world.
+And if human rights are for all, there is the need to call for religious freedom not only (and this is right) for Muslims in

 This indifference to the “person” factor in global ecological and diplomatic pacifism is part of an even more radical disease, namely pessimism about man and his value and his ability to live up to his duties and obligations.
 Thus, instead of appealing to his responsibilities, drastic means are chosen like power, war, elimination, slavery or the violence of indifference.